stevecotton/DartingFrogs/README.md

 Darting Frogs
 =============

 A multiplayer frog race, across roads.
+Many players can play, every frog has just one control key, which makes it jump forward, there is no way to jump backwards.

 Why "darting"?
 --------------

-When I was reading about frogs, Wikipedia had articles about poison dart frogs, which naturally have bright colors to warn off predators.
+When I was reading about frogs, Wikipedia had articles about poison dart frogs, which have bright colors to warn off predators.
 The word "darting" can also mean hurrying from place to place.

 Inspirations
 ------------